jonahkparks/LeadBaller/WordPress/email-landing-plugin/readme.md

 3. Class will return video URL, logo URL and calendly snippet to page
 4. Widgets / Shortcodes will execute using returned values from Class

+## Remaining work

+1. Ensure only one environment can be active at a time
+2. Have plugin respond if invalid ID or no ID is passed
+3. Respond if no data is found in QuickBase or QuickBase is not responding